 We increased our temporary furnished accommodation portfolio to meet an anticipated rise in demand.
 We have moved all homeless people who were using St Andrews Court Hostel to temporary furnished accommodation, to make sure tenants can self-isolate if they need to.

 We have issued hygiene packs to everyone using our temporary accommodation to help everyone to maintain cleanliness standards.
 We’re grateful for the help of a number of local charities who are also contributing to this with community donations.

-If you need temporary accommodation you can telephone 01563 554400 or email us for advice and help.
 Our web pages are being regularly updated with useful information for people needing emergency accommodation.

 Housing support and early intervention referrals

 Our Housing support team is accepting referrals for early intervention and offering support to our most vulnerable tenants.
 Our staff are offering support by telephone, arranged visit and they are completing applications for Community Care grants.
 They are also referring people to Citrus Energy for utilities support.
 If you need help, please email Housingsupportreferrals@east-ayrshire.gov.uk.

 - Notices of Intent for Recovery of Possession are not being served at the moment